kyotoai/SEIMEI/README.md

   <img src="images/seimei fig.jpg" alt="seimei" width="640" height="360">
 </div>

 Here's the figure to show overall structure of SEIMEI.
-Each expert makes inference with the help of search engine and gets answer of a question.
+Each expert interacts with LLM and document and makes inference.
+These inferences are automatically integrated by search engine and gives an answer of question.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>